db0/threativore/README_manual.md

 ```

 If you do not pass a role name, it will remove all roles you are allowed to remove from that user

+### Appeals

+For appeals to work, you need to do one of two things

+1. Populate `THREATIVORE_APPEAL_USERNAMES` with a comma-separated value of admin handles, such as `db0@lemmy.dbzer0.com`.
+These will receive a PM with any appeal requests sent to the threativore and the messages you can use to handle them.
+1. Populate `DISCORDWEBHOOK` and/or `SLACKWEBHOOK`.
+These webhooks will also receive a message with the appeal instructions.

+Only people set as threativore mods can resolve appeal requests.